 Coral Bay is a short 6 km drive from Paphos.
 Here, you’ll find beautiful fine sand beaches and stunning blue water.
 This blue flag beach has all the amenities you need, including loungers and umbrellas for rent, and cafes and shops for refreshments.

+If you’re looking for the top beaches in Cyprus, Coral Bay is home to one of them.
 It’s one of my favorite places in Paphos to relax and it’s perfect for couples, groups, or families.

 3. Swim Around Aphrodite’s Rock